Support for new or pregnant mothers with addiction

 - Geisinger Lewistown Hospital (Lewistown, PA): 717-242-7943

-This free program provides healthcare and social services for pregnant women who struggle with opioid use or substance use disorder (or SUD, a dependence on alcohol, amphetamines, methamphetamines, benzodiazepines, marijuana, cocaine and other substances).
+This free program provides healthcare and social services for new mothers or pregnant women who struggle with opioid use or substance use disorder (or SUD, a dependence on alcohol, amphetamines, methamphetamines, benzodiazepines, marijuana, cocaine and other substances).

 Your participation in Free2BMom begins while you’re pregnant, and we’ll support you and your baby for two years after childbirth.
 We can also enroll you after the birth of your baby.
 In this program, you’ll receive: